Rethinking the Learning Paradigm for Facial Expression Recognition: Experiments

-\subsection{Datasets.}
+\subsection{Datasets}

 \textbf{RAF-DB}~\cite{li2019reliable} contains around 30K diverse facial images with single or compound expressions labeled by 40 trained annotators via crowdsourcing.
-In our experiments, we use 12271 images for training and 3068 images for testing. \textbf{FERPlus}~\cite{barsoum2016training} is an extended dataset of the standard emotion FER dataset with 28709 training, 3589 validation, and 3589 test images.
+In our experiments, we use 12271 images for training and 3068 images for testing.

+\textbf{FERPlus}~\cite{BarsoumICMI2016} is an extended dataset of the standard emotion FER dataset with 28709 training, 3589 validation, and 3589 test images.
 It provides a set of new labels for each image labeled by 10 human annotators.
-According to previous work, we just use the train part and test part. \textbf{AffectNet}~\cite{DBLP:journals/corr/abs-1708-03985} is one of the most challenging FER datasets with manually labeled 440k images.
-As per prior research, we divide it into AffectNet-7 and AffectNet-8, with the latter having one more expression of contempt and 3667 training and 500 test images more compared to the former.
+According to previous work, we just use the training part and test part.

+\textbf{AffectNet}~\cite{DBLP:journals/corr/abs-1708-03985} is one of the most challenging FER datasets with manually labeled 440k images.
+As per prior research, we divide it into AffectNet-7 and AffectNet-8, with the latter having one more expression of contempt and 3667 training and 500 test images compared to the former.